"I like your Jesus. I don't like the church."

 The power of the state became the weapon of choice to force people into line and bring stability.
 From the moment that the church entered into marriage with political power in 313 AD, she had no more ability to grow through the power of God working with committed followers as in the time of the apostles.
 Instead, from that time persuasion was discarded in favor of the sword with the backing of state power.

 From the simplicity and beauty of truly depending on God to lead and preserve his church, the church established rules, hierarchies, programs and power to hold the flock together and establish a power base.
 What began as a Spirit-led body, an organism, became yet another letter-based institution.

 These four shifts in the direction of the church are accepted by practically all historians and theologians.
 They are not small, though the changes took place incrementally at that time over a period of close to two hundred years.
 At the end of this time, the original church had disappeared and had been replaced with a mighty institution that was at the same time not even a pale shadow of the glorious church of the first years.

 What these four shifts document is that the church experienced a fall from faith that was severe and very long-lasting, lasting in part until the present day.
 This fall was prophesied by Jesus himself (Matthew 24) and by the apostles.
 Some today are still looking for a new falling away of the church in the end times.

 Yet, in all honesty, how could it be worse than that which took place between AD 80 and 400?
 In those days the faith and the practice of the church were all but snuffed out.
-That is why we call those years the dark ages!
+That is why we call those years, and several centuries thereafter, the dark ages!
 Another expression of christianity rose up, looking and acting completely different, but calling itself by the same name.

 As we have seen, it joined itself to worldly power, took on the world's ways, adopted many pagan practices and in the process committed spiritual fornication with the world.